-If you are trying hard, but are unable to get pregnant then go and test your hormone levels to check if they are normal.
-It’s medically proved that hormonal imbalance can lead to infertility, so take all possible treatments to get out of this trauma.
+If you are trying hard but are unable to get pregnant, then go and test your hormone levels to check if they are normal.
+It’s medically proven that a hormonal imbalance can lead to infertility, so take all possible treatments to get out of this trauma.

 Causes of hormonal imbalance:

-The hormone works like a chemical messenger in the body that is carried by the blood streams to the organs and tissues.
+The hormone works like a chemical messenger in the body, carried by the bloodstream to the organs and tissues.
 Any imbalance in the hormone level could be natural or due to an underlying health problem.
-Hormonal imbalance can lead to infertility and it could affect women of any age.
-There are some probable causes of hormonal imbalance that include:
+Hormonal imbalance can lead to infertility, and it could affect women of any age.
+Some probable causes of hormonal imbalance include:

 • Age